essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/README.md

 #### Future Vision: Internal Empowerment
-The next evolution of AdvocacyOS shifts from external advocacy to internal empowerment, helping users build physical capability and reclaim agency over their daily lives [5].
+The next evolution of AdvocacyOS shifts from external advocacy to internal empowerment, helping users build physical capability and reclaim agency over their daily lives.
-Learn more about this new module: [**The Capability Engine**](CapabilityEngine..md) And here is the entire updated README.md with both the NotebookLM link (which we added previously) and the new link to CapabilityEngine..md now included:
+Learn more about this new module: [**The Capability Engine**](CapabilityEngine..md)

 ### AdvocacyOS: A Personal Operating System for Justice
 AdvocacyOS is a powerful and innovative digital tool designed to empower individuals with physical disabilities in their self-advocacy efforts [6].
-It provides a secure and private system for documenting discrimination, managing advocacy, and building a robust body of evidence [6].
-Think of it as a personal, private, and secure "operating system" for justice [6].
+It provides a secure and private system for documenting discrimination, managing advocacy, and building a robust body of evidence.
+Think of it as a personal, private, and secure "operating system" for justice.

-➡️ **Explore the full knowledge base on** [NotebookLM](https://notebooklm.google.com/notebook/5e1d9b50-ea51-4767-a62b-fdaa26c9cf29)
+➡️ **Explore the full knowledge base on** [NotebookLM](https://notebooklm.google.com/notebook/5e1d9b50-ea51-4767-a62b-fdaa26c9cf29)  (request access if needed)

 #### The Core Problem
 Individuals with disabilities frequently encounter systemic discrimination [7].
 Their claims are often dismissed because they lack a simple, secure, and organized system to track patterns of events and evidence over time [7].
 The burden of proof is high, and existing tools are often inadequate, leading to a cycle of vulnerability and injustice [7].